nthnn/Jessy-OS/README.md

 ## To-do

-1. Make a GNU's `wget`-like command.
-2. Scheduling and auto-run tasks on boot-up.
+1. Scheduling and auto-run tasks on boot-up.
-3. Improve the available APIs on the JavaScript Duktape VM.
+2. Improve the available APIs on the JavaScript Duktape VM.

 ## Known Bugs